Jonny Flynn: 2008–09

 Flynn was named to the preseason All Big East team and started the season with a 27-point effort against Richmond on November 18, 2008.
 Seven days later, Flynn scored 25 points and hit a 3-pointer with 6.4 seconds left in regulation as Syracuse defeated then-No. 23 ESPN/USA Today, No. 22 AP Kansas 89–81 in overtime in the championship game of the CBE Classic.
 Flynn was named MVP of the Tournament.

 Flynn's leaping ability was on display in a January 11, 2009, game against Rutgers.
-With Syracuse clinging to a 52–48 lead, Flynn drove to the hoop and threw down a monstrous dunk over Rutgers guard Michael Rosario as he attempted to draw a charge.
+With Syracuse clinging to a 52–48 lead, Flynn drove to the hoop and threw down a monstrous dunk over opposing guard Michael Rosario as he attempted to draw a charge.

-In the quarterfinals of the 2009 Big East tournament on March 12 and 13, Flynn led the Orange to a 127–117 win in six overtimes over the favored University of Connecticut Huskies.
+In the quarterfinals of the 2009 Big East tournament on March 12 and 13, Flynn led the Orange to a 127–117 win in six overtimes over the favored Connecticut Huskies.
 Flynn played 67 out of a possible 70 minutes on the floor that evening, leading the Orange by scoring 34 points, adding 11 assists and making all 16 of his free throw attempts.
-The next day, Flynn then played all 45 minutes of Syracuse's 74–69 overtime victory over the West Virginia Mountaineers in the Big East semifinals.
+The next day, Flynn then played all 45 minutes of Syracuse's 74–69 overtime victory over West Virginia in the Big East semifinals.
 He scored 15 points and had 9 assists.
 Syracuse, however, would eventually fall to Louisville in the Big East championship game, 76–66.
 For his efforts, Flynn was named the 2009 Big East tournament's MVP, the fourth player from the losing team to win the award in the tournament's history.

-In his first career NCAA tournament game in 2009, Flynn led all scorers in their first round matchup against Stephen F. Austin, tallying 16 points and 7 assists.
+In his first career NCAA tournament game in 2009, Flynn led all scorers in their first-round matchup against Stephen F. Austin, tallying 16 points and 7 assists.
 Syracuse went on to win the game 59–44.
-On March 22, 2009 Flynn would score 11 points and add 7 assists as Syracuse defeated Arizona State 78–67 advancing Syracuse to its first Sweet Sixteen since 2004.
+On March 22, 2009, Flynn scored 11 points and add 7 assists as Syracuse defeated Arizona State 78–67 advancing Syracuse to its first Sweet Sixteen since 2004.

-On April 9, it was announced by Syracuse University that Flynn would declare himself eligible for the upcoming 2009 NBA draft.
+On April 9, 2009, it was announced by Syracuse University that Flynn would declare himself eligible for the upcoming NBA draft.
 However, Flynn would retain his NCAA eligibility by not immediately hiring an agent.
 Flynn officially decided to forgo his final two years at Syracuse and signed with Creative Artists Agency Sports, run by agent Leon Rose, on April 15.
 He was ultimately drafted sixth overall by the Minnesota Timberwolves in the 2009 NBA draft.